-As I describe the memory it seems almost vivid, although in truth most of the details are gone.
-The feelings are real but, like a dream you struggle to memorize as it dissolves in the light of the morning sun, the pictures have turned into blurry shapes and forms I can no longer make out.
-This is one of those memories I’d choose to live in forever if I could because it represents a time that was right, innocent, safe, and complete.
+As I describe the memory, it seems almost vivid.
+Yet in truth, most of the details are gone.
+The feelings are real but, like a dream you struggle to remember as it dissolves in the light of the morning sun, the pictures have turned into blurry shapes and forms I can no longer make out.
+This is one of those memories I’d choose to live in forever if I could, because it represents a time that was right, innocent, safe, and complete.
 I just wish I knew it was real.
 Our brains have a habit of filling in the blanks when our memories fail, and I know my mind takes romanticized license where recollections of my childhood are concerned.

-I am someone who struggles to reconcile the past with the present, even though I know little good can come from constantly looking in the rearview mirror.
-Walking against the earth’s rotation won’t stop time from moving forward and by focusing solely on my yesterdays, I’ll always be distracted by what’s being left behind.
+I am someone who struggles to reconcile the past with the present, even though I know little good can come from constantly looking in the rearview mirror; walking against the earth’s rotation won’t stop time from moving forward.
+By focusing solely on my yesterdays, I’ll always be distracted by what’s being left behind.

-Recently, my entire immediate family found themselves under the same roof, which probably happens about twice a decade.
-As I looked around the dining table at my father and siblings I realized we felt small, fractured and not entirely whole.
-With food on the table, good health and 20 plus beautiful grandchildren underfoot, how could I possibly focus on what’s wrong as opposed to what’s right?
+My entire immediate family recently found themselves under the same roof, which probably happens about twice a decade.
+As I looked around the dining table at my father and siblings, I realized we felt small, fractured, and not entirely whole.
+With food on the table, good health and 20+ beautiful grandchildren underfoot, how could I possibly focus on what was wrong as opposed to what was right?
 Am I defective because I struggle to appreciate a song, no matter how beautiful it is, simply because one voice is missing?

 I don’t know.

-It’s sad that these days are gone, and no one can tell you this isn’t a sadness worth being felt….because it absolutely is.
-But as I sit here I alternate between the vision of someone grieving the past and losing themselves bit by bit, and the vision of someone growing more and more complete as they use both the pieces of the past and the present to construct a new sense of self, family, and purpose.
-Although these two ‘selves’ seem a direct contradiction of one another, I realize we have the capacity to be both at the same time and that it’s normal to mourn the past while still being appreciative of the present and the future.
+It’s sad that these days are gone, and no one can tell you this isn’t a sadness worth being felt because it absolutely is.
+But as I sit here, I alternate between the vision of someone grieving the past and losing themselves bit by bit and the vision of someone growing more and more complete as they use both the pieces of the past and the present to construct a new sense of self, family, and purpose.
+Although these two ‘selves’ seem a direct contradiction of one another, I realize we have the capacity to be both at the same time.
+I realize that it’s normal to mourn the past while still being appreciative of the present and the future.